rust-lang/book/second-edition/nostarch/chapter15.md

 *Interior mutability* is a design pattern in Rust for allowing you to mutate data even though there are immutable references to that data, which would normally be disallowed by the borrowing rules.
-The interior mutability pattern involves using `unsafe` code inside a data structure to bend Rust's usual rules around mutation and borrowing.
-We haven't yet covered unsafe code; we will in Chapter 19.
-The interior mutability pattern is used when you can ensure that the borrowing rules will be followed at runtime, even though the compiler can't ensure that.
+The interior mutability pattern involves using `unsafe` code inside a data structure to bend Rust’s usual rules around mutation and borrowing.
+We haven’t yet covered unsafe code; we will in Chapter 19.
+The interior mutability pattern is used when you can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t ensure that.
 The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

-Let's explore this by looking at the `RefCell<T>` type that follows the interior mutability pattern.
+Let’s explore this by looking at the `RefCell<T>` type that follows the interior mutability pattern.

 ### `RefCell<T>` has Interior Mutability

 Unlike `Rc<T>`, the `RefCell<T>` type represents single ownership over the data that it holds.
 So, what makes `RefCell<T>` different than a type like `Box<T>`?
-Let's recall the borrowing rules we learned in Chapter 4:
+Let’s recall the borrowing rules we learned in Chapter 4:

 1. At any given time, you can have *either* but not both of:
   * One mutable reference.
   * Any number of immutable references.
 2. References must always be valid.

-With references and `Box<T>`, the borrowing rules' invariants are enforced at compile time.
+With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
 With `RefCell<T>`, these invariants are enforced *at runtime*.
-With references, if you break these rules, you'll get a compiler error.
-With `RefCell<T>`, if you break these rules, you'll get a `panic!`.
+With references, if you break these rules, you’ll get a compiler error.
+With `RefCell<T>`, if you break these rules, you’ll get a `panic!`.

 Static analysis, like the Rust compiler performs, is inherently conservative.
 There are properties of code that are impossible to detect by analyzing the
-code: the most famous is the Halting Problem, which is out of scope of this book but an interesting topic to research if you're interested.
+code: the most famous is the Halting Problem, which is out of scope of this book but an interesting topic to research if you’re interested.

-Because some analysis is impossible, the Rust compiler does not try to even guess if it can't be sure, so it's conservative and sometimes rejects correct programs that would not actually violate Rust's guarantees.
+Because some analysis is impossible, the Rust compiler does not try to even guess if it can’t be sure, so it’s conservative and sometimes rejects correct programs that would not actually violate Rust’s guarantees.
 Put another way, if Rust accepts an incorrect program, people would not be able to trust in the guarantees Rust makes.
-If Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur. `RefCell<T>` is useful when you know that the borrowing rules are respected, but the compiler can't understand that that's true.
+If Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur. `RefCell<T>` is useful when you know that the borrowing rules are respected, but the compiler can’t understand that that’s true.

 Similarly to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios.
-We'll talk about how to get the functionality of `RefCell<T>` in a multithreaded program in the next chapter on concurrency.
-For now, all you need to know is that if you try to use `RefCell<T>` in a multithreaded context, you'll get a compile time error.
+We’ll talk about how to get the functionality of `RefCell<T>` in a multithreaded program in the next chapter on concurrency.
+For now, all you need to know is that if you try to use `RefCell<T>` in a multithreaded context, you’ll get a compile time error.

 With references, we use the `&` and `&mut` syntax to create references and mutable references, respectively.
 But with `RefCell<T>`, we use the `borrow` and `borrow_mut` methods, which are part of the safe API that `RefCell<T>` has.
 `borrow` returns the smart pointer type `Ref`, and `borrow_mut` returns the smart pointer type `RefMut`.
-These two types implement `Deref` so that we can treat them as if they're regular references. `Ref` and `RefMut` track the borrows dynamically, and their implementation of `Drop` releases the borrow dynamically.
+These two types implement `Deref` so that we can treat them as if they’re regular references. `Ref` and `RefMut` track the borrows dynamically, and their implementation of `Drop` releases the borrow dynamically.